valdese-net/vlp/src/pages/about.md

 - **April 2023** – The 2-mile greenway from Valdese Lakeside Park to McGalliard Falls Park was completed with crushed cinder paving.
 - **July 2023** – The kayak launch and fishing pier opened.

-**Planning to go out on the water?** Duke Energy manages the water level and [publishes information about this][link-lakelevels].
-We recommend putting in at the Table Rock Viewing Site less than 0.1 miles down the Greenway.
+**Planning to go out on the water?**
+Duke Energy manages the water level and [publishes information about this][link-lakelevels].
+The kayak launch and fishing pier is just a couple hundred feet down the greenway.

 **Want to see all the wildlife found at the park?** The park is home to a variety of species.
 A generous sampling of the park wildlife can be seen on [the zakklab site][link-zakklab].